vojtechruz/vojtechruzicka-blog/src/posts/javascript-promises/index.md

 Other common use cas would be reacting to certain events such as button click, document loaded and so on.
 You don't know or care when they happen, you just want to be notified by a callback function when the event occurs.

 ## Callbacks and this
 Be careful when using `this` keyword with callbacks.
-If you are using a function, which is a property of an object,`this` will refer to the parent obect.
+If you are using a function, which is a property of an object, `this` will refer to the parent object.
 But when you provide it as a callback, it will no longer point to its object, which can lead to unexpected behavior.
-To lear in detail about issues with `this`, check the following article:
+To learn in detail about issues with `this`, check the following article:

 <div class="linked-post"><h4 class="front-post-title" style="margin-bottom:0.375rem"><a style="box-shadow:none" href="/javascript-this-keyword/">Javascript: Uncovering mysteries of ‘this’ keyword</a></h4><small class="front-post-info"><span class="front-post-info-date">13 February, 2018</span><div class="post-tags"><ul><li><a href="/tags/javascript/">#<!-- -->Javascript</a></li></ul></div></small><div><a class="front-post-image" href="/javascript-this-keyword/"><div class=" gatsby-image-wrapper" style="position:relative;overflow:hidden"><div style="width:100%;padding-bottom:56.22222222222222%"></div><img src="data:image/jpeg;base64,/9j/2wBDABALDA4MChAODQ4SERATGCgaGBYWGDEjJR0oOjM9PDkzODdASFxOQERXRTc4UG1RV19iZ2hnPk1xeXBkeFxlZ2P/2wBDARESEhgVGC8aGi9jQjhCY2NjY2NjY2NjY2NjY2NjY2NjY2NjY2NjY2NjY2NjY2NjY2NjY2NjY2NjY2NjY2NjY2P/wgARCAALABQDASIAAhEBAxEB/8QAGAAAAgMAAAAAAAAAAAAAAAAAAAIBAwX/xAAUAQEAAAAAAAAAAAAAAAAAAAAA/9oADAMBAAIQAxAAAAHJKmIFD//EABkQAAIDAQAAAAAAAAAAAAAAAAECAAMSEP/aAAgBAQABBQKtdMwGoO//xAAUEQEAAAAAAAAAAAAAAAAAAAAQ/9oACAEDAQE/AT//xAAUEQEAAAAAAAAAAAAAAAAAAAAQ/9oACAECAQE/AT//xAAXEAADAQAAAAAAAAAAAAAAAAAAAREg/9oACAEBAAY/AhzP/8QAGhABAAMAAwAAAAAAAAAAAAAAAQARIRBBgf/aAAgBAQABPyExFA7WaVZeRa4XnsZ//9oADAMBAAIAAwAAABBgz//EABQRAQAAAAAAAAAAAAAAAAAAABD/2gAIAQMBAT8QP//EABQRAQAAAAAAAAAAAAAAAAAAABD/2gAIAQIBAT8QP//EABsQAAICAwEAAAAAAAAAAAAAAAERACExQVGh/9oACAEBAAE/EBK2WRSgTraJrUYQxDOHTEZr68hXP//Z" alt="" style="position: absolute; top: 0px; left: 0px; width: 100%; height: 100%; object-fit: cover; object-position: center center; opacity: 0; transition: opacity 0.5s ease 0.5s;"><picture><source srcset="/static/d37337a1d2b6606b7c5ec2b9be46d6dc/680c3/javascript-this.jpg 45w,
 /static/d37337a1d2b6606b7c5ec2b9be46d6dc/0b965/javascript-this.jpg 90w,